rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 As you think about NUMA alignment, consider the following points:

-- Enabling CPU hot plug will disable vNUMA (where the underlying NUMA architecture is exposed directly to the guest OS) — [VMware KB 2040375](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2040375)
+- Enabling CPU hot plug will disable vNUMA (where the underlying NUMA architecture is exposed directly to the guest OS) &mdash; [VMware KB 2040375](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2040375)
 - Just because your NUMA node size is 16 CPUs and 128 GB of RAM, that doesn't mean you should create a large VM.
 Right-size your VMs to avoid unnecessary kernel NUMA scheduling.

 # Rackspace recommendations for NUMA